pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Capsules page](/images/sat55.png)

-Finally let's associate the location and organziation that we created early.
+Finally let's associate the location and organization that we created early.

 On the side menu clock Administer -> Locations.